malexvi/C-13-and-.NET-9/README.md

 ## Notes on Instantiation Syntax and Design Choices

-This section clarifies why and how `new()` can simplify your code and improve readability, especially when you're working with collections or temporary objects.
+This section clarifies why and how `new()` can simplify our code and improve readability, especially when we're working with collections or temporary objects.

 ### Best Practices:
 - Use `new()` when the compiler already knows the target type — e.g., variable assignment or object initialization within a list.